slimphp/Slim-Skeleton/README.md

 Replace <code>[my-app-name]</code> with the desired directory name for your new application.
 You'll want to point your virtual host document root to your new application's `public/` directory.

 That's it!
 Now go build something cool.

+## How to Contribute

+### Pull Requests

+1. Fork the Slim Framework repository
+2. Create a new branch for each feature or improvement
+3. Send a pull request from each feature branch to the **develop** branch

+It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
+This allows us to review and pull in new features or improvements individually.

+### Style Guide

+All pull requests must adhere to the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).